Free Consultation · Call 24/7

 Construction work is also the second-most dangerous job in Illinois.
 Recent statistics are skewed by the pandemic, but in 2019, Illinois construction accidents killed 30 workers.
 Construction accidents also caused an estimated 19,790 injuries in that same year.

 Construction accidents have the highest fatality rate among any work-related accidents.
 About 19 percent of fatal Illinois work accidents come from the construction industry.
-Survivors of construction accidents are often left with catastrophic injuries to the brain or spinal cord.
+Survivors of construction accidents are often left with catastrophic brain injuries or spinal cord injuries.

 After a construction accident in Chicago, you will need compensation to pay your medical bills and living expenses until you can return to work.
 If you cannot return to work, you will need disability compensation to cover the lifetime income you lost in your accident.